-On June 8, 2016, we completed an offering of securities resulting in approximately \$21.3 million in proceeds in connection with the issuance to investors of (i) 21,300 shares of Series D convertible preferred stock (the "Series D Preferred Stock") at a price of \$1,000 per share, and (ii) warrants to purchase up to 11,800,554 shares of our common stock, par value \$0.0001 per share (the "Offering Warrants").
-We used \$13.8 million of the proceeds from this offering to redeem our outstanding Series C convertible preferred stock, or Series C Preferred Stock, and will use the remainder for general working capital purposes.
-The issuance and sale of Series D Preferred Stock and Warrants was exempt from registration pursuant to Section 4(a)(2) of the Securities Act of 1933, as amended (the "Securities Act").
-In addition, on June 8, 2016, we issued warrants to purchase 590,028 shares of common stock to H.C.
-Wainwright & Co., LLC and related persons (the "HCW Warrants" and together with the Offering Warrants, the "Warrants").
+On December 28, 2016, we entered into a securities purchase agreement, or the Purchase Agreement, with Sabby Capital Management, LLC and its affiliates, or Sabby, pursuant to which we agreed to issue (i) up to 7,000 shares of our Series E convertible preferred stock, or the Series E Preferred Stock, at a purchase price of \$1,000 per share and (ii) warrants to purchase up to 10,000,000 shares of our common stock, or the Offering Warrants, in two tranches, or the Offering.
+The initial closing of the Offering occurred on January 5, 2017, or the Initial Closing, and included the issuance of 4,000 shares of Series E Preferred Stock and Offering Warrants to purchase 5,714,286 shares of our common stock for an aggregate purchase price of \$4.0 million.
+The issuance and sale of Series E Preferred Stock and Warrants was exempt from registration pursuant to Section 4(a)(2) of the Securities Act of 1933, as amended, or the Securities Act.
+In addition, pursuant to the terms of the Engagement Letter, we will issue up to 750,000 warrants to purchase shares of our common stock to H.C.
+Wainwright & Co., LLC and related persons, or the HCW Warrants and together with the Offering Warrants, the Warrants.
+In connection with the Initial Closing, we issued HCW Warrants to purchase 428,571 shares of our common stock.